cold-storage/hipq/README.md

 Alternatively you can configure a queue to sort first by priority then by scheduled time.
 Either way there is a risk that higher priority jobs will starve out lower priority jobs.

-For example, lets say you have a throttle limit of ten jobs.
-That means only ten jobs will ever run at a given time.
-If you always have ten or more priority one jobs in your queue, any jobs with priority two or lower will never run.
+For example, lets say you sort by priority first and you have a throttle limit of ten jobs.
+Only ten jobs will ever run at a given time.
+If you always have ten or more priority one jobs in your queue, priority two or lower jobs will never run.

 ### Time Windowing